 The year is 1937.
 Franklin D. Roosevelt is inaugurated for a second term.
 Joe Louis defeats James J. Braddock to become heavyweight champion of the world.
 A certain cartoon duck makes his debut, and this Martin is fresh off the line.
 Still in fine form today, this 1937 000-18 is set to sing into its 100th year and then some.

-DO YOU HAVE A GUITAR FOR SALE OR TRADE?
+DO YOU HAVE A VAULT WORTHY GUITAR?

 Read more